-During over-current protection, the device tries to recover from over-current fault with hiccup mode, that means the chip will disable output power stage, discharge soft-start cap and then automatically try to soft-start again.
-If the over-current condition still holds after soft-start ends, the device repeats this operation cycle till over-current conditions disappear and then output rises back to regulation level.
-So the OCP is non-latch protection.
+During OCP, the device tries to recover from the over-current fault with hiccup mode: the chip disables the output power stage, discharges the soft-start capacitor and then automatically retries soft-start.
+If the over-current condition still holds after soft-start ends, the device repeats this operation cycle until the over-current conditions disappear and then output rises back to regulation level.
+OCP offers non-latch protection.